enes

 Data Subjects: Customers · Suppliers

-Sectoral Scope: Accounting
+Sectoral Scope: Accounting and commercial

 Retention Period: 6 years from the date of the last entry